 Figures \ref{fig:Gaussexample} - \ref{fig:uniformexample} show the results.
 As we use a Dirchlet mixture of normal, the first two settings are ideal for our method, though we note that this is still different than simply using a parametric approach.
-As such, our algorithm performs very well, both in the estimation of the quantile (1) as well as in terms of energy distance (2).
-In particular, its performance is comparable to the algorithm having access to the complete data, despite the tricky MAR mechanism and the loss of information.
-As expected, mice$\_$rf is also highly competitive, though it is somewhat struggling in terms of quantile estimation.
+As such, our algorithm performs very well, both in estimating the quantile (1) and in terms of the energy distance (2).
+In particular, its performance is comparable to that of the algorithm having access to complete data, despite the tricky MAR mechanism and the loss of information.
+As expected, mice$\_$rf is also highly competitive, although it is somewhat struggling in terms of quantile estimation.
 On the other hand, for the uniform example the Dirchlet mixture of normal naturally does not perform as well, as the method tries to approximate a non-smooth density with smooth Gaussian distributions.
-Nonetheless the performance for $n=1'000$ is again quite comparable, for our proposed algorithm with missing values and the same algorithm having access to the full data.
+Nonetheless, the performance for $n=1'000$ is again quite comparable, for our proposed algorithm with missing values and the same algorithm having access to the complete data.